1990 FIFA World Cup qualification (CONMEBOL)

 The South American (CONMEBOL) zone of qualification for the 1990 FIFA World Cup saw 9 teams competing for 2 direct places at the finals, with one extra place potentially on offer to the winner of a play-off.
 CONMEBOL member Argentina qualified automatically as reigning World Cup champions.

 Format

 Teams were divided into 3 groups of 3 teams each.
-The teams would play against each other on a home-and-away basis.
-The 2 group winners with the best record would qualify.
-The group winner with the worst record would advance to the CONMEBOL / OFC Intercontinental Play-off.
+The teams played against each other on a home-and-away basis.
+The 2 group winners with the best record qualified directly while the group winner with the worst record advanced to the CONMEBOL / OFC Intercontinental Play-off.

 Draw

 The draw for the qualifying groups took place in Zürich, Switzerland on 12 December 1987.
 During the draw teams were drawn from 3 seeded pots into the 3 qualifying groups.

+Groups

 Group 1

 Uruguay qualified with the second-best record among the group winners.

 Group 2

 Colombia advanced to the CONMEBOL / OFC Intercontinental Play-off with the worst record among the group winners.